AroopBiswal/notion-budget-sync/README.md

-# AMEX → Notion Budget Sync
+# CC → Notion Budget Sync

-Pulls AMEX transactions from Plaid, categorizes them with simple rules (with a Miscellaneous fallback), and writes them to your monthly Notion budget page.
+Pulls CC transactions from Plaid, categorizes them with simple rules (with a Miscellaneous fallback), and writes them to your monthly Notion budget page.
 Runs daily on GitHub Actions.

 ## How it works

-1. Plaid pulls the last 7 days of settled AMEX transactions
+1. Plaid pulls the last 7 days of settled CC transactions
 2. Each transaction is categorized via a substring-match rule list (`src/config.py` → `MERCHANT_RULES`).
 Anything that doesn't match goes to **Miscellaneous**.
 3. The script finds the Notion page titled with the current month name (e.g., "April"), locates the two child databases inside it (transactions table and Categories), and adds new rows.
 4. Dedupe is handled via a hidden `PlaidId` text property on each transaction row.